 Eye rolling, arguing, attitude.
 There comes a point when your sweet child starts talking back or acting out.
 As parents, it’s hard to deal with this shift in attitude, but it’s important that you know how to respond and what to do when your child is disrespectful.

-Here, Dr. Victorio M. Gardner, a senior staffed psychologist at Henry Ford Health System in Dearborn, offers five tips for dealing with disrespectful children.
+Here, Dr. Victorio M. Gardner, a senior staff psychologist with Henry Ford Health System in Dearborn, offers five tips for dealing with disrespectful children – how to discipline them, specifically, and smart ways to stem their behavior.

 Teach your child empathy

-Gardner, who is a dad to two teens, says building a child’s empathy is one of the most important ways to deal with a disrespectful kid.
-Hold a child accountable for their words and actions – and show them that those words and actions are not OK.
+Gardner, who is a father of two, says building a child’s empathy is one of the most important ways to deal with a disrespectful kid.
+Hold kids accountable for their words and actions – and show them that those words and actions are not OK.

 “Growing up, I couldn’t use the word ‘hate,'” he says.
 If he used that word towards his brother and sister, he would get sent to his room.
 “In order to come out of the room I would have to look my brother and sister in the eye and tell them that I love them and things I loved about each of them.”